 Droving cattle in Walter Smith’s younger years, which involved some cattle theft or cattle duffing…

 Drovers walked cattle long distances in the days before trucks, to get them to market, or to a railhead, or move them to a new property, or to where there was grass to eat in times of drought.
-Each drover had a plant, which was the assets or equipment required.
+Each drover had a plant; the plant was the horses and other equipment required.
 The standard team to move 1,200 cattle was seven men: the boss drover, four stockmen, a cook and a horse-tailer who looked after the horses.

 The author writes: